Alexander Migdal: Career

 Alexander Migdal began his academic career as a researcher in theoretical physics at the Landau Institute upon receiving his PhD.
 He remained at Landau until 1984, when he decided to defect from the Soviet Union.
 Between 1984 and 1988, he worked at the Russian Space Research Institute while preparing to defect.

 Migdal was unable to travel internationally starting in the 1970s, due to his unwillingness to cooperate with the KGB.
 As a result, his work prior to defection became less well known in the west than that of many contemporaries.

 Following defection, Migdal spent the 1988 academic year at UC San Diego, before accepting a tenured professorship at Princeton University, with joint appointments to the departments of physics and applied mathematics.

 Migdal left Princeton in 1996 to found Real Time Geometry, a pioneering developer of three-dimensional laser scanning.
 The company was subsequently acquired by ViewPoint Corp. in 1998, where Migdal spent several years as chief scientist.
-In 2000, he founded Magic Works, an early and successful algorithmic trading firm, remaining active there until 2011.
+Between 2000 and 2020, Migdal founded and served as chief scientist of several successful quantitative trading firms, while continuing private research in theoretical physics.

-He returned to physics research in 2018 to complete work in turbulence that he began in 1993, joining the physics department of New York University as research professor with sponsorship from the Simons Foundation.
+He returned to academic physics research in 2018 to resume work in turbulence that he began in 1993, joining the physics department of New York University as research professor with sponsorship from the Simons Foundation.
 From 2021 to 2023, he continued his physics research at NYU while simultaneously serving as Global Head of Research at ADIA, the sovereign wealth fund of Abu Dhabi in the United Arab Emirates.

 Migdal returned to full-time research in physics at NYU in 2023, before joining the Institute for Advanced Study as a member in September, 2024.